Trustpilot

 Aims and objectives of course:

-• Introduce coaches to the history of plyometric training and the pioneering work first presented by Yuri Verkhoshansky (1928-2010)
+• Know the history of plyometric training and the pioneering work first presented by Yuri Verkhoshansky (1928-2010).

-• Explain the neuromuscular mechanisms within the stretch shortening cycle by which plyometric occurs.
+• Understand the neuromuscular mechanisms within the stretch-shortening cycle by which plyometric occurs.

-• Explain the importance of identifying and replicating the biomechanical demands of the athletes chosen sport.
+• Know the importance of identifying and replicating the biomechanical demands of an athlete’s chosen sport.

-• Clarify the different types of plyometric classifications including concentric dominance, tendon compliance and tendon stiffness based plyometrics.
+• Understand the different types of plyometric classifications, including concentric dominance, tendon compliance and tendon stiffness-based plyometrics.

-• Explain the many ways in which plyometric training can be progressed within a periodised model is also explored, including low to high ground reaction force magnitude progressions, bilateral to unilateral progressions, and the relevant research findings on optimal plyometric training doses.
+• Know the many ways in which plyometric training can be progressed within a periodised model, including low to high ground reaction force magnitude progressions, bilateral to unilateral progressions, and the relevant research findings on optimal plyometric training doses.

-• Identify the pre-requisites to plyometric training are also detailed, ensuring coaches understand the required physical and movement qualities required within their athletes before embarking on a demanding plyometric training intervention.
+• Understand the prerequisites to plyometric training, ensuring you know the required physical and movement qualities required of your athletes before embarking on a demanding plyometric training intervention.

-• Identify which specific plyometric exercises are best suited to each movement categories and how plyometric can be progressed effectively.
+• Be able to identify which specific plyometric exercises are best suited to each movement category and how plyometric can be progressed effectively.

-• Describe how plyometric training can be periodised within a linear, undulating and concurrent periodised model.
+• Know how plyometric training can be periodised within a linear, undulating and concurrent periodised model.

 Author Bio